NMITTutor/WEB701-Journal/week-one.md

 ## Session One
 The first session of WEB701 involved breaking down the course material to generate an understanding of course requirements.

 We broke into teams to analyse and create a small presentation conveying the course material to the class.
-The Course is broken into three assignments:
+The courses overall focus is on evaluation and implementation of modern web frameworks and is broken down into three assignments:
 * Journal (10%)
 * Analysis and Design (40%)
 * Implementation (50%)

-The courses overall focus is on evaluation and implementation of modern web frameworks.
+I'm looking forward to the content of this course as I really enjoyed the introduction to React, Redux and Express during the previous level 6 WEB class.
+I did feel however that there were so many frameworks available and I look forward to adding a process for evaluating them to my currently limited tool kit.

 - [x] test